datafold-dev/datafold/README.rst

 Install developer dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the file ``requirements-dev.txt`` all developing dependencies are listed.
-Install the dependencies with ``pip`` (/ ``pip3``):
+The file ``requirements-dev.txt`` lists all developing dependencies and is readable with ``pip`` (/ ``pip3``) to install the packages:

 .. code-block:: bash

    pip install -r requirements-dev.txt

-The recommended (but optional) way is to install all packages into a `virtual environment <https://virtualenv.pypa.io/en/stable/>`_.
-This avoids conflicts with other dependencies on system packages level.
+The recommended (but optional) setup is to install all packages into a `virtual environment <https://virtualenv.pypa.io/en/stable/>`_.
+This avoids conflicts with other dependencies on system package level.
 In order to set up a virtual environment run from the root directory:

 .. code-block:: bash